mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 alternative life path in which tradition, stability and service have greater value than obtaining riches.
-She puts immense pressure on the Apge Bureau of Life, Environment and Resources (ABLER) to ‘get out and spread the word’ about how wonderful the Apge Cluster is and how it is absolutely brimming with economic potential.
+She puts immense pressure on the Apge Bureau of Life, Environment and Resources (ABLER) to 'get out and spread the word' about how wonderful the Apge Cluster is and how it is absolutely brimming with economic potential.
 Despite their catchy acronym, ABLER is in fact a traditionalist-style Vilani bureau,